-Policy BGNP6.
-Built character - \checkmark \checkmark - - - - - Policy BGNP7.
-Important community facilities - - - - - - \checkmark \checkmark Policy BGNP8.
-Meeting housing needs $\checkmark\checkmark$ Policy BGNP9.
-Meeting employment needs - \checkmark \checkmark - - - $\checkmark\checkmark$ - Policy BGNP10.
-Land south of Fullers - × - - × - $\checkmark\checkmark$ - Policy BGNP11.
-Land at Manor Farm - - × - - - \checkmark ₩¥ Policy BGNP12.
-Land North of Hillside - - - - - - \checkmark ₩¥.
-Policy BGNP13.
-Small-scale exception sites - - - - - - \checkmark - Policy BGNP14.
-Land East of Netherhay Lane - - - - × - $\checkmark\checkmark$ - Policy BGNP15.
-Land East of Manor Farm m. × - - - - $\checkmark \checkmark$ - Policy BGNP16.
-Land at Brent Paddock × - - - - - \checkmark × Policy BGNP17.
-Land at Axe Mill, Netherhay - × - - xx - $\checkmark\checkmark$ - Policy BGNP18.
-Rural Conversions - - - - - - \checkmark × assessed under related policies on the location of new development
+Policy BGNP9.
+Meeting employment needs - ✓ ✓ - - - $\checkmark\checkmark$ - Policy BGNP10.
+Land south of Fullers - × - - × - √√ - Policy BGNP11.
+Land at Manor Farm - - × - - - ✓ W Policy BGNP12.
+Land North of Hillside - - - - - - ✓ W Policy BGNP13.
+Small-scale exception sites - - - - - - $\checkmark$ - Policy BGNP14.
+Land East of Netherhay Lane - - - - × - √√ - Policy BGNP15.
+Land East of Manor Farm W. × - - - - √√ - Policy BGNP16.
+Land at Brent Paddock × - - - - - ✓ × Policy BGNP17.
+Land at Axe Mill, Netherhay - × - - ×× - √√ - Policy BGNP18.
+Rural Conversions - - - - - - ✓ × assessed under related policies on the location n of nev v devel opmen it

-- 11.2 This analysis indicates that although the site allocations may cause some cumulative landscape harm, this will be mitigated to some extent by the policies protecting specific areas and requiring good design appropriate to the character of the area. - 11.3 The cumulative loss of productive agricultural land is highlighted in this appraisal.
+- 12.4 This analysis indicates that although the site allocations may cause some cumulative landscape harm, this will be mitigated to some extent by the policies protecting specific areas and requiring good design appropriate to the character of the area. - 12.5 The cumulative loss of productive agricultural land is highlighted in this appraisal.
 Given the concentration of higher grade land around the two larger settlements of Broadwindsor and Drimpton, and lack of previously developed land, the alternative options of reducing the site allocations in these locations would either not deliver the development needed or result in a less accessible and more scatter distribution of development.
 It is noted that the Local Plan SEA recommendation on this point was not taken forward in the adopted plan.
-It may therefore be appropriate to consider whether an additional policy should be added to the Neighbourhood Plan to supplement Policy ENV8 which simple steers built development towards areas of poorer quality agricultural land where this is available and consistent with other policy and sustainability considerations, by including a policy that requires special justification for the permanent loss of large amounts of productive agricultural land, other than that allocated through the Neighbourhood Plan.
+However Local Policy ENV8 steers built development towards areas of poorer quality agricultural land where this is available and consistent with other policy and sustainability considerations, and therefore does cover this point to a reasonable degree.